 During lockdown I delivered a Creative Writing for Wellbeing course and suggested the morning writing for enjoyment to the participants.
 Those who did it reported back with similar discoveries to my own; learning more about themselves and a feel good, positive start to the day.

-So, for next year, I’ll be starting my days off with a writing exercise, embarking on new projects and aiming to keep working on the novel I started this year.
+So, for the moment, I’ll be starting my days off with a writing exercise, embarking on new projects and aiming to keep working on the novel I started this year.

 How about you?
 I’d love to hear in the comments how you motivate yourself to keep writing.

 Disclaimer: In order to keep this blog running, it contains affiliate links.
 All this means is that, if you click on one of the links and buy something from Blackwell’s Bookshop, I may receive a small commission from Blackwell’s for taking you there.
-I shop at Blackwell’s myself as their prices are very competitive and delivery is free in the UK.
 Thank you.